zer0infinity/OGR2GUI/Readme.txt

 - Extract the zip file
 * Start OGR2GUI.exe

-5. Known issues
-- Tbd.

-6. Credits
+5. Credits
 David Tran, 2016

-7. Website
+6. Website
 http://www.ogr2gui.ca

-8. Licence
+7. Licence
 This file is part of OGR2GUI.

 OGR2GUI is free software: you can redistribute it and/or modify